SJSTARUN14/HitFit-Gym-App/README.md

 - [ ] Feature 2
 - [ ] Feature 3
     - [ ] Nested Feature

-See the [open issues](https://github.com/codefolk/Semester-Project-2022/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>